housleyjk/aiopyramid/README.rst

 ========
 ``Aiopyramid`` provides tools for making web applications with ``pyramid`` and ``aysncio``.
-It will not necessarily make your application run faster Instead, it gives you some tools and patterns to build an application on asyncronous servers.
+It will not necessarily make your application run faster Instead, it gives you some tools and patterns to build an application on asynchronous servers.
-Bear in mind that you will need to use asyncronous libraries for io where appropriate.
+Bear in mind that you will need to use asynchronous libraries for io where appropriate.

-Asyncronous Views
+Asynchronous Views
 -----------------
 ``Aiopyramid`` provides three view mappers for calling ``view callables``: